erjank/teaching/novice.md

 ### Your Mental Models

-What do you do for a living?
 What is one mental model you use to frame and understand your work?
+Write a few sentences describing it in the shared notes, and give feedback on other learners' contributions.

+*5 minutes*

 ### Symptoms of Being a Novice

 What are the symptoms of being a novice?
 I.e., what does someone do or say that leads you to classify them as a novice in some domain?

+*5 minutes*

 ### Modelling Novice Mental Models